Skip to content

 sh trim.sh

-You will know that your script is correct and working properly if you see the following output:
+Expected Output: You will know that your script is working correctly if you see output similar to the following,

 TrimmomaticPE: Started with arguments: